ianrenton/ianrenton.com/_big-mouth-phatt-bass/2024-04-21-track-9-getting-the-fish-back-together.markdown

 ![Rear view of Billy Bass with a messy breadboard underneath it](/projects/big-mouth-phatt-bass/17.jpg){: .center}

 "Convenient" is in quotes there because this arrangement does make it difficult to access the switch and impossible to change the batteries.
-However, when necessary it can be slid sideways and removed from its location.
+However, when necessary it can be slid sideways and removed from its normal position.

 This setup is probably good enough for now.
-It's hidden from the front view, and is at least somewhat visible to show off the components used to modify it.
-But it's still messy and still very fragile.
+Although the electonics are still messy and fragile, they are hidden from the front view, plus it's kind of nice that they're visible from behind to show off the components used.
+Most importantly, this was several days' work for a 30-second comedy video, so it's probably time to stop!

-In future, I hope to redesign the electronics so that they fit inside the fish enclosure.
+In future, I may redesign the electronics so that they fit inside the fish enclosure.
+My plan is to swap the breadboard for a smaller section of perfboard mounting the ESP32 and MP3 boards, located in one side of the enclosure, then the L298M motor driver located on the other side.
 But it will be a squeeze, if it even proves possible at all with my current choice of components.
-My current plan is to swap the breadboard for a smaller section of perfboard mounting the ESP32 and MP3 boards, located in one side of the enclosure, then the L298M motor driver located on the other side.
-I'll update this page in future with my progress.
+I'll update this page in future with any progress.